Free Employee Engagement Survey Template to Boost Productivity

 Types of Turnover

-You may be surprised to find that there are numerous types of employee turnover in an organization, including voluntary and involuntary turnover, functional and dysfunctional turnover, avoidable and unavoidable turnover, and internal and external turnover.
+You may be surprised to find that there are several types of employee turnover in an organization, including voluntary and involuntary turnover, functional and dysfunctional turnover, avoidable and unavoidable turnover, and internal and external turnover.
 Recognizing the different types can help human resources (HR) departments devise more precise strategies to tackle employee turnover.

 Voluntary vs Involuntary Turnover